Davinder-code/Lake-Shasta-Visitor-Website-Modern-UX-UI-Redesign/README.md

 Participants on desktop rated the site highest, while mobile testers noted minor scaling issues — giving us feedback for future iterations.

-Project Final Report
+## Project Final Report

-My Contributions (Davinder Singh)
+My Contributions

 As part of the team, I worked on: